Coastal0/Res2dInvTools/README.md

 RES2DINV_BATCHMANKER.m
 This script makes batch files for res2dinv from a set of *.dat and *.ivp files.

+LATEST VERSION is 1.0d - I will upload ASAP but if you need before then, please email me.
+[18/09/2018]

 runMe_ver_1_0a.m
 This script reads the *.XYZ output from Res2dinv and displays the resulting grids.